unal-optodigital/LiveFFT/index.md

-LiveFFT is a plugin filter for [ImageJ](http://imagej.nih.gov/ij/index.html)that allows the live visualization of the Fast Fourier Transform of an image feed.
+LiveFFT is a plugin filter for [ImageJ](http://imagej.nih.gov/ij/index.html) that allows the live visualization of the Fast Fourier Transform of an image feed.

 If you are using the plugin and find a bug, please **contact us**.